Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Be aware though that sometimes it is very clear on the screen what sex the baby is, so any plans to keep this a secret until you meet your little one face to face cannot be realised.
 Alternately, your baby may be lying in a position where it is not possible to see their genitals and unless they are willing to move around a bit, their sex will remain a mystery.

-It’s common place for expectant parents to be given a photo and/or a DVD of their 20 week ultrasound.
+It’s common for expectant parents to be given a photo of their 20 week ultrasound.
 This can be viewed later on at your own leisure and if you want to, shared with your friends and family.
 It has become routine for imaging centres to request parents that no photographs or videos are taken during ultrasounds and any recordings or images can only be supplied by the sonography service.

 This is due, in part, to the possibility of litigation if complications arise and they’ve not been detected during the ultrasound.
 You may also be asked to sign a disclaimer/permission form before your procedure.